vineetma/springtutorial/lets_deploy_to_tomcat7.md

 We need to add "providedCompile" dependency for javax.servlet-api:3.0.1, as that is provided by tomcat container by default. runtime dependency is required to run jetty container, if required.
 We will be using the pre-existing tomcat7 container in this case.

+**Caution** Do not load 3.1 of servlet api, as it is compatible with Tomcat 8.0.
+If used, it can cause errors.

 {% highlight bash %}
 apply plugin: 'java'
 ...